Updated May 15, 2023

 Given below are the components or frameworks that majorly contribute towards the implementation of various intelligent systems as follows:

 1. Feature Engineering

 The process of identifying a minimal set of informative features or attributes from the provided dataset is called feature extraction.
-The performance of machine learning processes can be improved by properly choosing a meaningful set of features.
+The performance of machine learning processes can be improved by correctly choosing a meaningful set of features.

 The efficient feature extraction process ensures:

-- Reduction of the degree of disorder, called entropy while classifying datasets based on selected features.
+- Reduction of the degree of disorder, called entropy, while classifying datasets based on selected features.
 In other words, this optimal set of features maximizes Information gain.

 2. Artificial Neural Networks